connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

 Data that will be displayed on the chart.
-This must be an array of object with `x` and `y` values with the `x` increasing as the chart does not sort the array before use and will render incorrectly otherwise.
+This must be an array of objects with `x` and `y` values with the `x` increasing from index 0 onward as the chart does not sort the array before use and will render incorrectly otherwise.

 </td>
 </tr>